 Just like chemical substance addictions, those suffering from compulsive gambling disorder can go through serious withdrawal.
 Identifying the signs and symptoms of gambling withdrawal can help you manage them.
-Studies on behavioral addictions have found that there are a range of different withdrawal symptoms.
-These are grouped as either physical symptoms or emotional symptoms.
-You might experience some, all, or none of the symptoms listed here.
+Studies on behavioral addictions have found that there are a range of different withdrawal symptoms, and they can be grouped as either physical symptoms or emotional symptoms.

 Emotional Gambling Withdrawal Symptoms